mrazomej/phd/docs/src/chapter_05/section_10_two_state_dist.md

 + \gamma \frac{\partial G(z, t)}{\partial z}
 - \gamma z \frac{\partial G(z, t)}{\partial z}.
 $$
-Factorizing terms we have
+Factorizing terms, we have
 $$
 \frac{\partial G(z, t)}{\partial t}
 =-r G(z, t)(1-z)
 +\gamma \frac{\partial G(z, t)}{\partial z}(1-z).
 $$
-Let us appreciate how beautiful this is: we took an infinite-dimensional system of ordinary differential equations--the master equation--and turn it into a single partial differential equation (PDE).
+Let us appreciate how beautiful this is: we took an infinite-dimensional system of ordinary differential equations---the master equation---and turned it into a single partial differential equation (PDE).
 All we have to do now is solve this PDE, and then transform the solution into a power series to extract the distribution.